alaamaalouf/FollowAnything/README.md

 ```

-## Usage on a video stream and a drone
+## Usage on an online video stream and a drone
 All you need is to pick the relevant command as explained in the section above and add the flags ```--path_to_video rtsp://192.168.144.10:8554/H264Video --fly_drone --port ttyUSB0 --baud 57600```:

 ```--path_to_video rtsp://192.168.144.10:8554/H264Video```: Path to the stream.